Thursday, September 30, 2010

 Of that alluring fruit, urg'd me so keene.

 Certainly, any serious challengers for the title were out of the running by the time John Milton was writing Areopagitica (1644), in which he names the "fruit of the knowledge of good and evil" as an apple, and his portrayal of events in Paradise Lost (1667) pretty much sealed the deal for apples and women alike.
-Henceforth, everyone knew that Eve was manipulated into doing/eating something she shouldn't by a fast-talking, charismatic snake - I'd say this was hardly the first time this had happened to a girl, except that I guess it actually was - and future generations have been paying the bill ever since.
-(Oh, that Old Testament God: no sense of perspective or humor!)
+Henceforth, everyone knew that Eve was manipulated into doing/eating something she shouldn't by a fast-talking, charismatic snake - I'd say this wasn't the first time this happened to a girl, except that I suppose it was - and future generations have been paying the bill ever since.
+(Oh, that Old Testament God: no sense of perspective.
+Or humor.)

-Jehovah and Uncle Milty notwithstanding, the association of apples with health, innocence, and outdoorsy goodness has persisted (Mom's apple pie, anyone?), and this is particularly evident in literature and imagery aimed at children (an apple for teacher, apple-cheeked cherubs, etc).
-In fact, just a few years ago, the Victoria and Albert Museum mounted an entire exhibit on the subject, A is for Apple: Apples in Children's Illustration.
+Jehovah and Uncle Milty notwithstanding, the apple's association with health, innocence, and overall goodness has persisted, which is particularly evident in materials aimed at children: an apple for teacher, apple-cheeked cherubs, etc. In fact, just a few years ago, the Victoria and Albert Museum mounted an entire exhibit on the subject, A is for Apple: Apples in Children's Illustration.
 Interestingly, in the case of the Beatrix Potter image above, the fruit's potential for fermentation seems to have restored some of its Original Sinfulness: "Cecily Parsley is tipping apples into a pancheon (a large shallow earthenware bowl, wider at the top than at the bottom, used for setting milk to stand in).
 The background is actually the kitchen at Hill Top, the farm owned by Beatrix Potter.
 The design of this watercolour was re-drawn for the publication.
 The published version replaces apples with cowslips at the insistence of the publisher because they did not want to mention alcohol in a children's book.
 [Note the bottles of gooseberry wine in the foreground - ed]."
-It's nice to know that the apple hadn't completely lost its edge, even in the very teeth of Victorian sentimentality!
+It's nice to know that the apple never completely lost its edge, even in the teeth of Victorian sentimentality!

 Unforbidden Fruit Crumble